 How many students apply and are admitted each year?

-In 2017, the MD/PhD Program at UT-Houston received 199 applications and had an incoming class of five new students.
-The Program generally accepts five new students each year.
-For Academic Year 2018, the Program received 170 applications and will admit five new students starting in the Fall 2018 semester.
+In 2018, the MD/PhD Program at UT-Houston received 170 applications and had an incoming class of five new students.
+The program generally accepts five to seven new students each year.
+For Academic Year 2019, the program received 190 applications and admitted seven new students starting in the Fall 2019 semester.

 What factors are considered in the admissions process?